khulaifi95/ACS/Project/Report/Report.md

 #### 4.2 Gym Environment

 Such simulation environment requires an interface with the control algorithm.
 Gym is a Python toolkit with a collection of standardised open environments that are suitable for comparing and developing reinforcement learning algorithms.
 It also provides a unified API for customised environments, which enables testing and building of a specified environment with PyBullet.
 We build the curling environment following the standard architecture of Gym.
-The models
+The model files are integrated into the module first.
+Apart from builder function, additional functions including *step*, *reset* and *render* are required in the Gym API.

+We first initialise the environment by connecting to the PyBullet engine.
+Current software does not require a GUI for connection, where all the settings are available through scripts.
+Then we adjust the camera view of the environment.
+The default camera is fixed above the origin in the coordinate system with a straight down angle.
+The distance to the surface is fine tweaked so that the whole environment can be approximated as a 2-dimensional input.

+Every environment comes with an action space and an observation space.
+They describe the format of valid actions and observations at each step.
+In a continuous control reinforcement learning environment, we define the n-dimensional box as an invariant attribute to the problem space.

+The *step* function controls all the interactions at each step.

+The *render* function generates the RGB visual output of the current state.

-### 5. Experiment
+### 5. Experiment 1k

+### 6. Discussion 1k

+### 7. Conclusion .3k

+### 0. References